 If you are flying to the city, the Seville Airport is pretty busy, with direct routes to significant number of European cities.
 Most flights operating to the airport are from low cost carriers like Wizzair and Vueling.

 The choice of the best place to stay in Seville will depend on your budget.
 While the old town, especially the Santa Cruz area is the best area to stay in the city, you may want to opt for something farther away.

-The advantage is that as long as you are near a metro station, you will have easy access to most of the cities attractions, including the Cathedral and the Royal Alcazar of Seville.
+The advantage is that as long as you are near a metro station, you will have easy access to most of the cities attractions, including the Cathedral and the Royal Alcazar.

 We have elected Santa Cruz and La Alameda as some of the best areas to stay in Seville.
 But, there are also other areas beyond these to be considered.
 They are El Arenal, Macarena and Triana.

-The Barrio de Santa Cruz is one of the most central areas, inside the old town of Seville.
-In this area you can enjoy scenic alleys and most of the best restaurants and bars in Seville.
-This area alsso gathers some of the most relevant attractions of the city, and many of its streets are for pedestrian traffic only.
+The Barrio de Santa Cruz is one of the most central areas, inside the old town.
+In this area you can enjoy scenic alleys and most of the best restaurants and bars in the city.
+This area also gathers some of the most relevant attractions of the city, and many of its streets are for pedestrian traffic only.
 Santa Cruz is also famous for the juderia, one of the most relevant Jewish Quarters among Spanish cities.